Panipat Song 'Mard Maratha': This Arjun Kapoor-Kriti Sanon Song Depicts Maratha Glory & Legacy

 A refreshing song with a mix of Hindi-Marathi feel to it, 'Mard Maratha' features some of the pivotal actors of the film like Arjun Kapoor, Kriti Sanon, Mohnish Bahl, Padmini Kolhapure and is composed by the maestros - Ajay-Atul.

-Speaking about composing this high-energy track with traditional flavour to it, the musician duo said, "The song celebrates the richness of the Maratha regime.
+Speaking about composing this high-energy track with a traditional flavour to it, the musician duo said, "The song celebrates the richness of the Maratha regime.
 We wanted to create a song which not only has a traditional feel to it but can also be enjoyed by all kinds of audiences, regardless of their age and taste in music.
 So, keeping that in mind we have created 'Mard Maratha' in such a way that it appeals to one and all."

 The duo further added, "The energy of the song and the way Ashu Sir has shot it, brings out the forgotten opulence of the Maratha regime and is indeed a visual treat."

-Directed by Ashutosh Gowariker, 'Panipat' is a historical film based on the 'Third Battle Of Panipat'.
+Directed by Ashutosh Gowariker, 'Panipat' is a historical film based on the 'Third Battle of Panipat'.
 The film is slated to hit the big screens on December 6 and will clash with Kartik Aaryan, Bhumi Pednekar and Ananya Panday starrer 'Pati Patni Aur Woh'.

 Panipat Memes Flood Twitter After Trailer Release; Arjun Kapoor Gets Trolled Mercilessly